Accelerated and Deep Expectation Maximization for One-Bit MIMO-OFDM Detection: Introduction

 One key result in this study is accelerated EM for OMOD.
 Indeed, Mairal's study \cite{mairal2013optimization} has described the same kind of acceleration for MM.
 To the best of our knowledge, no application was provided in Mairal's study and in subsequent studies.
 Our application is probably the first, showing the efficiency of such accelerated EM or MM.
 We should also discuss the application of deep unfolding.
 While deep unfolding has been widely considered in MIMO detection, it has not been used in CQ MIMO-OFDM detection.

 The preliminary version of this study was presented in a conference \cite{shao2021divide}.
-It examines inexact EM as a practical algorithm for OMOD.
-It neither provides convergence analysis nor develops the accelerated and deep EM algorithms.
+It studied inexact EM as a working idea.
+It does not consider EM convergence analysis, accelerated EM and deep EM, which are the main contributions in this paper.